 Scoop out pulp, blend in food processor, adding water if necessary.

 Roasting pumpkins is super easy and the puree will keep in the freezer 6 months.
 So if you have a pumpkin patch that gave lots of pumpkin babies, have a roasting party and stock up on puree for the Winter.
 Smaller pumpkins are better than big jack-o-lanterns.
-From this puree, you can make cookies, pies, cakes, breads and soups.
+From this puree, you can make cookies, pies, cakes, breads, soups and all of your favorite pumpkin recipes.
 It’s also good for you, high in beta carotene so whatcha waiting for?

 First cut of the stem, it’s easier, even though I didn’t do it, sometimes I just do things the hard way.
 Then cut the pumpkin in half and scoop out the seeds and strings.
 Not really the fun part, the strings can be a bit of a pain.
 Next place the pumpkin flat side down and cut into wedges, being careful not to cut yourself.
 It’s better to have a sharp knife as you are going to have to muscle through the cutting.
 Then lay out on a baking sheet and roast for 35 minutes at 4ooF or until the pumpkin is fork tender.